Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 1) Chapshuro

-Chapshuros are shaped like half-circles and are stuffed with piping-hot minced beef, mutton or traditionally: yak meat.
+Chapshuros are shaped like half-circles and are stuffed with piping-hot minced beef, mutton, or traditionally: yak meat.

-The meat is then paired with a relatively simple mixture of chopped onions, coriander, chilies, and small tomatoes before being folded into dough and then lightly fried.
+The meat is then paired with a simple mixture of chopped onions, coriander, chilies, and small tomatoes before being folded into dough and then lightly fried.

-In homes, chapshuros are much more elaborate and delicious as they’re typically baked in local ovens instead of pan-fried.
+Chapshuros are much more elaborate and delicious as they’re typically baked in local ovens instead of pan-fried.

 While upscale restaurants in Karimabad (a must-visit on your Pakistan itinerary sell these for nearly 1000 PKR, the tastiest chapshuros in Hunza can be found at modest street stalls.